Best Life Insurance Policy

 Group life insurance is mostly provided by an employer.
 It’s a term life insurance policy usually but sometimes it can be a whole policy too, depending on your company’s choice.
 Most people who get life insurance through work think that they have enough coverage to protect their family but most of the times, it’s actually not enough.

 Don’t take us wrong, if your company is offering you a life insurance coverage at no additional cost, get yourself insured as it has many benefits.
 But this employer-provided life insurance is not able to meet the needs of your family’s protection.
-Let’s have a look at few of these reasons why you may be needing additional life insurance to meet financial challenges for your family in the future:
+Let’s have a look at a few of these reasons why you may be needing additional life insurance to meet financial challenges for your family in the future:

 - It offers low coverage which is usually worth five to eight times your annual salary